happygoals/takeaways/docs/Introduction to User Experience Design/Elements of Requirement Gathering.md

 ### Advantages and shortcomings
 #### Advantages
 * No direct interaction with user
- : Able to see what the user is doing directly, collect data anywhere and at any time
+ - Able to see what the user is doing directly, collect data anywhere and at any time
 * NO social desirability
 : The user is simply engaging in their normal behavior.
 They're not changing it based on what they expect the designer might ask or might want.
-#### shortcomings
+#### Shortcomings
 * Observer Bias may lead to incorrect notes
- : The designers' data are limited to his or her own collection technique and interpretation.
+ - The designers' data are limited to his or her own collection technique and interpretation.
- : This is the main reason why naturalistic observations are usually first steps in the requirements gathering process.
+ - This is the main reason why naturalistic observations are usually first steps in the requirements gathering process.
 * No feedback from user
  : Good design involves interaction with the user.
 #### Ethical Consideration